Control table

 Control table that directs program flow according to the value of a single input value.
 Each entry holds a possible input value and a reference to an associated function.

-A control table is a table data structure (i.e. array of records) used to direct the control flow of a computer program.
+A control table is a table used to direct the control flow of a computer program.
 Software that uses a control table is said to be table-driven.
 A control table encodes both the parameters to a conditional expression and a function reference.
 An interpreter processes a table by evaluating the conditional expression for input data and invoking the selected function.
 Using a control table can reduce the need for repetitive code that implements the same logic.

 In general, the mapping of input parameters can be via any data structure.
-A common data structure is the lookup which provides relatively high performance but at a relatively high memory footprint.
+A common data structure is the lookup, which provides relatively high performance but at a relatively high memory footprint.
 An associative array can minimize memory use at the cost of more lookup time.

 How the associated behavior is referenced varies.
 Some languages provide a direct function reference (i.e. pointer) that can be used to invoke a function directly, but some languages do not.
 Some languages provide for jumping to a location (i.e.label).
 As a fallback, any language allows for mapping input to an index that can then be used to branch to a particular part of the code.

 A control table is often used as part of a higher-level algorithm.
 It can control the main loop of an event-driven program.
 A relatively advanced use is instructions for a virtual machine similar to bytecode but usually with operations implied by the table structure itself instead of encoded in the table data.